26 Ways to Feel Full While Eating Less

 Eat This!
 Tip

 Pair your salads with a source of healthy fats, like an avocado or nuts, or protein, like quinoa, beans, eggs, chicken, or salmon.
-Protein and fats take a longer time to digest, which means they'll stay in your stomach, promote feelings of fullness, and thus, have an appetite-suppressing effect.
-A study published in Nutrition Research, discovered those who ate a protein-rich meal had a lower response to ghrelin, were less hungry three hours later, and consumed fewer calories for the next 24 hours compared to those who only ate carbs.
+Protein and fats take a longer time to digest, which means they’ll stay in your stomach, promote feelings of fullness, and thus, have an appetite-suppressing effect.
+A study published in The American Journal of Clinical Nutrition discovered those who ate a protein-rich meal had a lower response to ghrelin and were less hungry hours later compared to those who ate a carb-heavy meal.

 Those who feel hungry are often just thirsty, according to a study in Physiology & Behavior.
 Sixty percent of the time, people will eat instead of drink when their body is actually in need of a tall glass of water.
 That’s because a part of your brain called the hypothalamus regulates both hunger and thirst, and sometimes it mixes up its signals.
 When you make sure to drink enough water throughout the day—and especially before meals—you’ll not only fill up your stomach to help ward off hunger, but you’ll also keep your energy levels up and your metabolism from dipping while you’re eating less.